joelbarton-io/LS216/!/problem_areas.md

 ```

-- `sort` MUTATES the array in place; always be careful with `sort`
+- `sort` MUTATES the array in place; always be careful and be intentional with mutation/create a copy

-- regex

 - AVOID:
-  - using `delete` on array objects as it deletes the element at the specified index but preserves the array's length and leaves an empty slot.
-Only use `delete` on NON-iterable objects (just normal objects)
+  - using `delete` on array objects as it deletes the element at the specified index but preserves the array's length and leaves an empty slot (e.g. the array becomes sparse).
+Only use `delete` on NON-iterable objects (like normal objects)

   - using `fill()` with non-primitive data types

   - using `JSON.stringify(obj)` to compare two objects unless you can guarantee the keys were added in the same order for each object
+    - or you can convert the obj/JSON to an array of entries and sort by **keys** then restructure the objects and compare them

-  -
+- USE:
+  - when using `match` and there's a possibility of `null` being returned (e.g. no match) you can use `|| []`